 AUS offers students the opportunity to study abroad at other institutions during a regular semester and gain full AUS course credit.
-The Study Abroad Program aims to provide students the opportunity to immerse themselves in a different culture, to enhance their language skills, to build international work connections and to gain further insight into their field of expertise.
-With this in mind, students may choose to attend accredited institutions that provide learning experiences similar to those offered by AUS.
-Of particular interest might be institutions with which AUS has semester exchange programs.
+The International Exchange Programs Office aims to provide students the opportunity to immerse themselves in a different culture, to enhance their language skills, to build international work connections and to gain further insight into their field of expertise.
+With this in mind, students may choose to attend accredited institutions that provide learning experiences similar to those offered by AUS and which meet the following additional requirements: